-After several hours of research, I’ve come to a simple conclusion – there isn’t one that is best in every aspect.
+After going through all the top-rated crossover machines, I’ve come to a simple conclusion – there isn’t one that is "the best" in every aspect.
 That’s why I’ve included pros and cons for every listed cable machine, so you can decide for yourself which will be your winner.

-Note: The machines are sorted by rating that is based on our personal opinion.
+Note: The machines are sorted by rating that is based on my personal opinion.

 1. XMark XM-7626